SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "Did I tell it true?"
 I asked.

-For a long moment she didn't answer.
+For a long moment, she didn't answer.
 She stared at the pages spread across the table, testimony written in English letters she couldn't read but knew in her bones.
 Every word represented someone she had lost, something taken, some promise broken.
-Finally she looked up and met my eyes.
+Finally, she looked up and met my eyes.

 "You told it true," she said.
 "This is what happened.
 This is what they did to us."

 Relief flooded through me so strongly I had to close my eyes.
 "I wanted to honor what they suffered.
 What we all suffered."

 "You did."
 Her voice was firm.
 "You witnessed it from a strange place, with the Army but not of them.
-Your heart with your people but your body with the enemy.
+Your heart with your people, but your body with the enemy.
 That makes your testimony powerful.
 You saw both sides.
 You can tell the White People what they did because you stood beside them when they did it."

 I hadn't thought of it that way.
 The shame of my position during the march and the guilt of being fed while my people starved were burdens I carried.
 But Chehata was right.
 My strange position gave my testimony weight.
 I could document what I witnessed from inside the Army's ranks, things the people being marched couldn't have seen or known.